Rapptz/jimaku/templates/api_description.md

 ### Core Concepts

 Jimaku is basically a directory listing where every [Entry](#model/entry) represents a directory.
 These directories are backed by either a TMDB ID or an AniList ID.
 Users with editor privileges can bypass this requirement for extraordinary cases.
-Right now the API does not support this, though it might at some point in the future.

 Each directory entry has a set of files that can be downloaded.